Tag: Barry Gardiner

 Barry Gardiner – 2016 Parliamentary Question to the Department for Energy and Climate Change

-To ask the Secretary of State for Energy and Climate Change, whether she plans to provide funding for energy efficiency projects in the next Contracts for Difference allocation round.
+To ask the Secretary of State for Energy and Climate Change, when she plans to open her Department’s consultation on the timetable for closing all coal-fired power stations in the UK.

 Andrea Leadsom